sadeq220/docs/kernel/README.md

 It initializes hardware, mounts the root filesystem, and starts the system's user-space processes.

 ## Kernel space - user space
-Virtual memory address space separation for memory protection and hardware protection
+**Virtual memory address space separation for memory protection and hardware protection**
 > The kernel space is the memory area that is reserved to the kernel while user space is the memory area reserved to a particular user process.

-virtual address space: the way the CPU sees the memory when the virtual memory module is activated.
+`Virtual address space`: the way the CPU sees the memory when the virtual memory module is activated.
 Each user space process normally runs in its own virtual memory address space
+`System calls`: kernel service interface which cause execution mode switch from user mode to kernel mode.

 ## Kernel modules
 - Without modules, we would have to build monolithic kernels and add new functionality directly into the kernel image.